JeremyDavis11/Psulph-project/README.md

 # Undergraduate-Thesis-JDavis
-Script documentation for a undergraduate bioinformatics project
+Script documentation for an undergraduate bioinformatics project.

 ## 01_mapping